pragmasoft-ua/kite-chat/k1te-server/README.md

 Kite chat uses DynamoDB as its NoSQL database.
 For development purposes you need docker container running `amazon/dynamodb-local` image.

-`stack` folder contains CDKTF local stack which launches dynamodb-local container and initializes DynamoDB database schema in it.
-Shortly, you need switch to the `stack` folder and run
+`k1te-serverless-stack-cdktf` folder contains CDKTF local stack which launches dynamodb-local container and initializes DynamoDB database schema in it.
+Shortly, you need switch to the `k1te-serverless-stack-cdktf` folder and run

 `npm init` followed by `npm run deploy-local`.

 Then once you're done, you can shut down local dynamodb with `npm run destroy-local`

-For more details see README.md in the `stack` folder.
+For more details see README.md in the `k1te-serverless-stack-cdktf` folder.

 ### Run backend in dev mode